We Need Your Support!

 Admire the magnificent Street Art

 Athens has a very active street art and graffiti scene.
-Especially during the past few years, more and more impressive murals, stencils and drawings keep popping up around the city, amazing locals and visitors alike.
+Especially during the past few years, more and more impressive murals, stencils, and drawings have kept popping up around the city, amazing locals and visitors alike.

 Catch a picture of “The Runner”